 8. Curves and Corners

-When changing direction by sewing around curves and corners, first stop, then lift the presser foot and turn the paper, before replacing the presser foot.
+When changing direction by sewing around curves and corners, stop, lift the presser foot and turn the paper before replacing the presser foot.

 9. Watch The Paper

-Don’t get fixated on watching the needle, but concentrate on the paper you are stitching.
+Don’t get fixated on watching the needle; concentrate on the paper you are stitching.
 If embroidering a design, it can help to lightly draw that out in pencil first and then follow those lines.

 10. Finishing Off